khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

 print(prices.head())
 ```

-Giving each table its own suffix is important because all three tables being merged have a column named the same thing (Price) Python needs a way to distinguish them.
+Giving each table its own suffix is important because all three tables being merged have a column named the same thing (Price).
+Python needs a way to distinguish each table's "Price" column from the others.
 If Python isn't told what suffix to use, it will create its own.
-We don't want that.
+Of course with all due respect to our ally Python, we don't want that.
 We've also told Python what we want it to merge the tables on; in this case, the 'Date' column.

 Here's what Python returns: